dagostix/glowing-waffle/index.md

           covariate.labels = c("(Intercept)", "Inflows", "\\textbf{Lijphart's Index}", "\\textbf{Ideal Point}", "Gov. Effectiveness", "Rule of Law", "Democracy", "(log) GDP per capita", "(log) Population", "NATO Country", "War", "TIFA", "FTA"),  # renaming rows type = "latex")  # technically unnecessary, as latex is default. it is useful to have it as one can quickly write "text" to see a quick print while setting the changes
 ```
+You will see here above that some variables have been transformed with a natural logarithm.
+Before jumping the gun and doing a superfluous log, please read the amazing words that have been written in this stacks exchange post: https://stats.stackexchange.com/questions/298/in-linear-regression-when-is-it-appropriate-to-use-the-log-of-an-independent-va/3530#3530 No wiser words have been spoken about log transformations of variables, so read before doing anything that will drastically change your results!

-Another beautiful way to show data, if possible, is through a map represenation of the data.
+Another beautiful way to show data, if possible, is through a **map representation of the data**.
 A teacher in another class had shared with us this technique of using a map to show our data.
 ```
 map.world <- map_data("world")
 #map_data('world') %>% group_by(region) %>% summarise() %>% print(n = Inf)